PFalkowski/ConsoleUserInteractionHelper/Readme.md

 ﻿## Package Description

-ConsoleHelper is a versatile .NET library designed to simplify console-based user interactions in your applications.
+ConsoleHelper is a versatile .NET library designed to simplify console-based user interactions.
 It provides a rich set of methods to handle various input scenarios, from simple string inputs to complex numeric constraints.

 ### Key Features